thisdot/open-source/libs/route-config/README.md

 export class AppModule {}
 ```

-Now to configure the directive to use this property we can use `tdRouteDataHasPropName` input to set the desired property name:
+Now to configure the directive to use the `customDataProperty` property we can use `tdRouteDataHasPropName` input to set the desired property name:

 ```angular2html
 <p *tdRouteDataHas="'customShow'; propName: 'customDataProperty'">